krisna31/sinodes-tailwind/README.md

+# Attention
+i'am as the dev still can't fix 2 little bug in add note and update note but because it's not break the flow of the app so maybe sometimes i or maybe `YOU` will help me to fix it.
+If you really want to help me you can do pull req or asking to me first what the bug is about.
+Thank you for read this

+# How long this project done?
+3 days

 # What is this project
 this is a project about auth and CRUD app that inspired from yt video about react-firebase with indonesian languange